Statement on Study Abroad

 http://ieimedia.com/

-To learn more about GEO Study Abroad’s Cinema in Ireland program, which Prof. Morrow directed in 2015, please visit its website:
+To learn more about the University of Oregon’s GEO Study Abroad’s Cinema in Ireland program, which Prof. Morrow directed in 2015, please visit its website:

 Return to Pedagogy